VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 are *un-covered*.

-If there is a line or block of code (like an `if` statement) that you want `pytest-cov` to ignore in its coverage calculations, comment that line or block of code with `#pragma: no cover`.
-Those lines will then be marked as `excluded` rather than `missing`, and they won't count toward the percentage of lines covered vs un-covered.
+If there is a line or block of code (like an `if` statement) that you want `pytest-cov` to ignore in its coverage calculations, then comment that line or block of code with `#pragma: no cover`.
+Those lines will then be marked as `excluded` rather than `missing`, and they won't count toward the percentage of lines covered vs uncovered.

 ## Conclusions